How To Grow, Harvest, And Cook With Basil

 Greek Basil (Ocimium basilicum var. minimum)

 This variety is very ornamental and has a rounded shape with tiny leaves.
-The flavor and fragrance are strong; use them in the same ways that you would use sweet basil.
+The flavor and fragrance are strong; use them in the same ways as sweet basil.
 They are refreshing in a Greek salad with feta and olives, consider adding them to orzo also; the tiny leaf is a perfect size.

 Lemon Basil (Ocimium basilicum var. citriodorum)